devprashant9/spring-core-tutorial/readme.md

 3. Using on setter function

 `Ambiguity` in Autowiring:
 If we create 2 beans of same class Spring will get confused which one to inject at run-time.
 To overcome this we can use `@Qualifier()` annotation.
-It gives unique names to run-time fields
+It gives unique names to run-time fields.

+---

+## Removing XML Configuration

+We have 2 ways to inject dependency without `XML Configuration` file.
+Using `@Component & @ComponentScan` annotations or by annotating a method with `@Bean` annotation.

+---